gvec-group/gvec/JOSS_paper/paper.md

 In GVEC, the flux surface geometry can be represented in the usual cylindrical coordinates, but also in a flexible coordinate frame, enabling cross-sections to be aligned with the boundary shape, as shown in \autoref{fig:frame}.
 Details are found in @Hindenlang_2025.

-Furthermore, the unknowns of the solution in GVEC are represented using a tensor-product of B-splines in the radial direction and Fourier series in the two angular directions.
+Furthermore, the unknowns of the solution in GVEC are represented using a tensor product of B-splines in the radial direction and Fourier series in the two angular directions.
 A linear constraint ensures that the solution remains smooth across the polar singularity at $\rho=0$.
 It is also possible to impose axisymmetry (tokamaks), stellarator-symmetry and discrete rotational symmetry (number of field periods).
 Both configurations shown in \autoref{fig:frame} have three field periods and are stellarator-symmetric.

-GVEC is provided as a python package with core routines written in modern Fortran and parallelised with OpenMP and MPI.
-The python package allows for simplified installation, execution and post-processing.
-It can be controlled via the command line or using a python API.
+GVEC is provided as a Python package with core routines written in modern Fortran and parallelised with OpenMP and MPI.
+The Python package allows for simplified installation, execution and post-processing.
+It can be controlled via the command line or using a Python API.

 Additional features are: